-- Comprehensive Anatomy and Physiology and Pathophysiology courses
+- Comprehensive courses in both Anatomy & Physiology and Pathophysiology

 The degree of Associate in Science with a major in Paramedic Emergency Medicine is awarded upon successful completion of the program.

 Any student considering paramedic education today should consider the associate degree.
-For many, the degree provides for competitive entry into the job market, a stronger advantage for career advancement, and the potential for academic advancement with transfer to a four-year college.
+For many, the degree provides for competitive entry into the job market, a stronger advantage for career advancement, and the potential for academic advancement with the ability transfer course credits to a four-year college.